2008 Mongolian parliamentary election: Political aftermath

-On 18 July Democratic Party chairman Tsakhiagiin Elbegdorj said that the DP would boycott the opening session of the parliament on 23 July.
-He also said that he was prepared to resign as DP Chairman if the 200 protesters still being held by the police are not released and the political crisis did not end.
-However, the DP members were present in the opening session, with many of its members criticizing the Chairman of the General Elections Committee, and the way the elections were held.
+On 18 July, DP chairman Elbegdorj announced his party's boycott of the opening session of parliament on 23 July.
+He also said that he was prepared to resign as DP chairman if the 200 protesters still being held by the police are not released and the political crisis did not end.

+On 28 August, most of the DP representatives in the new State Great Khural (the Parliament) decided to attend the parliament, and all but Elbegdorj were sworn in.
+Many of the DP lawmakers criticized the Chairman of the General Elections Commission and the way the elections were held.

+On 2 September 2008, Elbegdorj resigned as the head of the Democratic Party as he said.
+Norovyn Altankhuyag was elected by the DP's National Consultative Committee as the next chairman, and the DP entered a coalition government with the MPRP.
 After Elbegdorj gave his party's position, members of the DP went out of the parliament.
 As a result, the new members of the parliament were not sworn in.

-On 28 August, most of the DP representatives in the new State Great Khural (the Parliament) decided to attend the parliament, and all but Elbegdorj were sworn in.
-On 11 September, S. Bayar was elected as Prime Minister of a coalition government between MPRP and DP.
-Elbegdorj finally was sworn in on the same day.
+On 11 September, now ex-chairman Elbedorj was sworn into parliament alongside the re-appointment of incumbent prime minister and MPRP chairman Sanjiin Bayar.
+Bayar was re-elected as the 25th Prime Minister of Mongolia with 65 infavour and 1 against; Elbegdorj being the only one to vote against.
+In his second tenure, Bayar led a coalition government between the MPRP and the DP.

 The members from Dornod (two MPRP, one DP) were sworn in on 16 September 2008.
 The members from Bayangol (2 MPRP, 1 DP, 1 Civic Coalition) were announced on 9 October 2008.

-On 2 September 2008, Elbegdorj resigned as the head of the Democratic Party as he said.
-Norovyn Altankhuyag was elected by the Democratic Party's National Consultative Committee as the next chairman, and the Democratic Party entered a coalition government with the MPRP.
-On September 12, Elbegdorj was the only member of parliament who voted against Sanjaagiin Bayar as Mongolia's new prime minister.
-Bayar was the chairman of MPRP and Prime Minister who handled 2008 election rigging, riot and measures following riot including the police shooting to civilians that resulted in killing four people and wounded a dozen.

 On 24 May 2009, nearly a year after the crisis, Tsakhiagiin Elbegdorj won the 2009 presidential election against incumbent President Enkhbayar.